eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 ### 2. Describing device implementing Geolocation interface

-In this step, we will create an Information Model that implement the Geolocation Function Block.
-The Information Model represents the vendor - specific sensor.
+In this step, we will create an Information Model that implements the Geolocation Function Block.
+An Information Model represents a vendor - specific device.

 1. Click `Explore` in the menu and then click `Create Model`
 2. This time choose `Information Model` and work yourself through the wizard by giving it the name `SensorOne` and version `1.0.0`.
-3. In the popup to select from a list of existing abstract Function Block Properties, select Custom as we want to define our own in the next step, select Custom.
- Click Next and confirm with `Create`.
+3. In the popup Click Next and confirm with `Create`.
 This will take you directly to the newly created Information Model

-Add the following function block properties hit `Save`:
+Add the following function block properties and hit `Save`:

 ```
 vortolang 1.0